36 monthsProgramme duration

 Undergraduate

-Economics is the study of choice, investigating the choices of consumers and corporations, groups and governments, networks and nations.
+Economics is the study of choice, investigating the decisions of consumers and corporations, groups and governments, networks and nations.
 It plays a part in every aspect of modern life, using scientific methods to develop theoretical models of behaviour and testing intuition with empirical analysis of markets, institutions and public policy.
-The flexible course structure allows students to choose from a wide range of optional modules within the Department, and from outside departments such as Law, Mathematics, Business and Languages.
-In the final year, students will complete an undergraduate research project, meaning they can explore a topic that particularly intrigues them.
+Our teaching is research-led, meaning you will be learning from some of the world’s leading researchers in their field.

 Main Subject